 (3) other technologies and practices that are effective in verifying student identification

 JSU licenses a variety of other tools which may be used in conjunction with the LMS.
 Many of these may enhance identification practices.
-The Canvas LMS provides tools such as discussion forums (identifies students by name), and an assignment submission tool (identifies students by name), the Kaltura video platform, integrated with Canvas, which provides identification of the user creating and/or sharing content, and of course provides opportunities for recorded visual images of a student, which may include presenting a valid photo ID at various points of interaction with instructors which may be compared to official ID's and photos on file in university records.
+The Canvas LMS provides tools such as discussion forums (identifies students by name), and an assignment submission tool (identifies students by name), a video platform (currently transitioning from Kaltura to Canvas effective Fall 2023), integrated with Canvas, which provides identification of the user creating and/or sharing content, and of course provides opportunities for recorded visual images of a student, which may include presenting a valid photo ID at various points of interaction with instructors which may be compared to official ID's and photos on file in university records.
 JSU licenses Microsoft Office 365 enterprise software (O365).
 Documents created in various O365 productivity software, such as Word, Powerpoint, Excel, etc., will identify the author of those documents.
 Also O365, Teams, and other collaboration software provide both identification and opportunities for live or recorded visual images of students, which can be used to compare to official photos or photo ID’s on record or provided by a student during interaction.
 OneDrive, another O365 tool, also provides identity information when files are shared.
 Outlook, another component of O365, is of course the University’s email software.
-Students are required to use Outlook (known as GEM 365) when sending/receiving emails for any University-related purpose, which further enhances identification efforts.
+Students are required to use Outlook (known as GEM) when sending/receiving emails for any University-related purpose, which further enhances identification efforts.
 All O365 components require secure credentials for authenticated access and are all integrated with one another.